How to Upgrade an Old Ceiling Fan

 I was wanting to update and customize each light fixture to match the decor in my kids’ rooms.

-I asked my husband if he could find a way to add the lampshades to the fans.
-He tried soldiering them on, but then came across a better way.
+I asked my husband if he could find a way to add lampshades to the fans.
+He tried soldiering them on but then came across a better way.

 My husband figured out how to add a light shade to the fans to customize and modernize them without needing to use a soldering iron.
-The tools he used are common household tools.
+The tools he used were common household tools.

 Supply List for How to Upgrade an Old Ceiling Fan